“Up to now I’ve been working with individual creatives. I’ve been an individual creative. I’ve never worked in a corporation.

 Rita had fallen for the widely reported myth of, “You must tell your story.
-Clients want to know you walked in their shoes.”
+You’re qualified because you are just like the people you help.
+You know what they’re going through.
+You can help them.”

-She had a story that resonated with her audience of solo-preneur creatives.
-After all, she’d started as a creative herself and she knew exactly what it would take to move from struggling solo-preneur to confident, profitable business owner.
+Rita had a story that resonated with her audience of solopreneur creatives.
+She could share her experience of moving from a struggling solopreneur to a confident, profitable business owner.
 But she couldn’t tell an origin story about moving from frustrated corporate executive to confident, fulfilled professional.

 Rita’s dilemma will be familiar to business owners who experience a shift, or pivot, as they grow.
 They start to attract clients in new markets, so they need new marketing strategies, new copy, and of course, new stories.